MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # (Mar 2025) 7,000+ stars!
 This textbook has received 7,000+ stars!
 Glad that it is helpful to many readers.

-# (Dec 2024) English lecture videos
+# (Mar 2025) English lecture videos completed!

 [![](./Figure_EnglishLectureVideo.png)](https://youtube.com/playlist?list=PLEhdbSEZZbDaFWPX4gehhwB9vJZJ1DNm8&si=B6mRR7vxBAjRAm_F)

 **My English open course is online now.** You can click the above figure or the [link here](https://youtube.com/playlist?list=PLEhdbSEZZbDaFWPX4gehhwB9vJZJ1DNm8&si=D1T4pcyHsMxj6CzB) to jump to our YouTube channel.
 You can also click the following links to be directed to specific lecture videos.
+You are warmly welcome to check out the English videos to help your learning.

 - [Overview of Reinforcement Learning in 30 Minutes](https://www.youtube.com/watch?v=ZHMWHr9811U&list=PLEhdbSEZZbDaFWPX4gehhwB9vJZJ1DNm8&index=1)
 - [L1: Basic Concepts (P1-State, action, policy, ...)](https://www.youtube.com/watch?v=zJHtM5dN69g&list=PLEhdbSEZZbDaFWPX4gehhwB9vJZJ1DNm8&index=2)